UK-Digital-Heart-Project/4D-Flow-Dual-VENC/README.md

 where Intercept = - LowVenc and Slope = LowVenc/(2^11).

+There is also an option to control the interpolation used during the co-registration step.
+The choices are:

+a.
+Linear (the default);
+b.
+Nearest-neighbour (this should avoid the wrapping-boundary artefact which is mitigated during the second-correction phase);
+c.
+Cubic (which should give a smoother result than either of the other two options, albeit without suppressing entirely the wrapping-boundary artefact).

 ## Method

 1. At each cardiac phase (epoch), the low-Venc modulus volume is co-registered to the high-Venc volume.